 There are many different unfortunate risks if you run into a drunken boater or experience technical failure on your own boat, regardless of whether you are a passenger or a boat operator.
 If you find yourself in a boating accident, you may be at risk for drowning, blunt force injury, injury by shrapnel, or even the possibility of being thrown into the water and getting run over by the boat or being hit by the propeller.
 All of these possible outcomes can potentially result in crippling injuries that you may have to deal with for a long time.
 Some may even end in a loved one dying if there are multiple passengers on your boat.

-For more information on what to do in the case of a fatal boating accident or a boating accident that results in serious injury to either yourself or to one of your loved ones, please visit our web page.
+For more information on what to do in the case of a fatal boating accident or a boating accident that results in serious injury to either yourself or to one of your loved ones, please contact our boat accident lawyer.